jhauraw/laravel-integer-sql-dates/README.md

 It should work out of the box with the default Laravel "hello" route mapped to / on default installs.

+_NOTE_: `hello.php` has a 3 second `sleep()` before the `UPDATE` is run so the timestamp can be different.
+Just sayin' in case you run the example and it seems to hang.

 ## Overrides

 Basically, I approached it by creating a `Base.php` model and in it overriding the necessary `\Eloquent\Model.php` methods and one `\Query\SQLServerGrammer.php` method.

 Then in your Models or Repositories you will need to `extend` the `Base` model to bring in the __override__ methods.

-## output.html
+## Files

+  * `app/models/Base.php`: Contains the override methods.
+  * `app/models/User.php`: Just a simple model to show how it inherits the overrides and allows us to do the DB stuff for the example.
+  * `app/views/hello.php`: INSERTs a record, UPDATES it, outputs a bunch of `var_dump` and `QueryLog` so you can see how the overrides work.
-An xdebug dump of the before and after from `INSERTING` a new record and `UPDATING` it.
+  * `output.html`: An xdebug dump of the before and after from `INSERTING` a new record and `UPDATING` it.
+Drag/Drop on your browser to see the whole process.

-## users.sql

-Simple db table schema for testing.
+  * `users.sql` Simple db table schema for testing.
 Recommend SQLite3 for quick setup.

 ## Improvements?